Gravitomagnetism and the significance of the curvature scalar invariants: Gravitational scalar invariants

 To explain why, it is useful to define the complex tensor

 This is a tensor which is spatial relative to the observer, $u_{\a}\QQ_{~\b}^{\a}=0$, and consists of the sum of two symmetric spatial tensors, one real and one purely imaginary, \emph{each of them} diagonalizable.
 Therefore, the existence of observers $\Oup$ measuring $\mathbb{H}'_{\a\b}=0\,(\mathbb{E}'_{\a\b}=0)$ implies that the operator $\QQ'{}_{~\b}^{\a}$ has two properties: it is diagonalizable and has real (purely imaginary) eigenvalues.
 Now, both properties are independent of the observer, i.e., they are shared by the respective tensors $\Qop$ measured by {\em arbitrary} observers $\Ou$.
-To indicate the origin of this fact, we note that $\QQ_{~\b}^{\a}$ can be viewed as a linear operator in the complexified rest space of $\Ou$.
-This is a 3D complex vector space isomorphic to the space of those complex anti-symmetric tensors $X_{\a\b}=X_{[\a\b]}$ satisfying $\star\!X_{\g\d}=i{X}_{\g\d}$ (so-called \emph{self-dual bivectors}, see e.g. \cite{StephaniExact}); by virtue of \eqref{eq:leftisright} and $R_{~\a\g\b}^{\g}=0$ the tensor $-\frac{1}{2}R_{\a\b}{}^{\g\d}$ acts as a trace-free linear operator on this space; moreover, all operators $\QQ_{~\b}^{\a}$ are {\em equivalent} to this observer-independent operator (see (4.1)-(4.4) of \cite{StephaniExact}, or \cite{WylCosNat15}), meaning that not only they have the same eigenvalues $\l_{k}\,(k=1,2,3)$, i.e., the same characteristic polynomial
+To indicate the origin of this fact, we note that $\QQ_{~\b}^{\a}$ can be viewed as a linear operator in (i.e., an endomorphism of) the complexified rest space of $\Ou$.
+This is a 3-D complex vector space isomorphic to the space of those complex anti-symmetric tensors $X_{\a\b}=X_{[\a\b]}$ satisfying $\star\!X_{\g\d}=i{X}_{\g\d}$ (so-called \emph{self-dual bivectors}, see e.g. \cite{StephaniExact}); by virtue of \eqref{eq:leftisright} and $R_{~\a\g\b}^{\g}=0$ the tensor $-\frac{1}{2}R_{\a\b}{}^{\g\d}$ acts as a trace-free linear operator on this space; moreover, all operators $\QQ_{~\b}^{\a}$ are {\em equivalent} to this observer-independent operator (see (4.1)-(4.4) of \cite{StephaniExact}, or \cite{WylCosNat15}), meaning that not only they have the same eigenvalues $\l_{k}\,(k=1,2,3)$, i.e., the same characteristic polynomial

-but also the same minimal polynomial $m(x)$, which in 3D fully determines the algebraic properties of operators.\footnote{ Recall that the minimal polynomial $m(x)$ of a linear operator $L$ on a vector space is the polynomial $p(x)$ of least degree and leading coefficient 1 for which $p(L)=0$; {\em all} eigenvalues (roots of $c(x)$) {\em and only those} are roots of $m(x)$, but possibly occur with lower multiplicities in $m(x)$ than in $c(x)$; $L$ is diagonalizable precisely if the multiplicities in $m(x)$ are 1 for all eigenvalues.} Here $I,\,J$ are the complex invariants (e.g. \cite{McIntosh et al 1994,WyllePRD})
+but also the same minimal polynomial $m(x)$, which in 3-D fully determines the algebraic properties of operators.\footnote{ Recall that if a polynomial $p(x)$ annihilates an endomorphism $L$ of a vector space (i.e., $p(L)=0$) it has all eigenvalues of $L$ (i.e., roots of $c(x)$) as roots.
+The minimal polynomial $m(x)$ is the (unique) annihilating polynomial of least degree and leading coefficient 1, and {\em only} has the eigenvalues as roots, possibly occurring with lower multiplicities than in $c(x)$; $L$ is diagonalizable precisely if the multiplicities in $m(x)$ are 1 for all eigenvalues.} Here $I,\,\J$ are the complex invariants (e.g. \cite{McIntosh et al 1994,WyllePRD})

 One has $\l_{1}+\l_{2}+\l_{3}=\QQ_{~\a}^{\a}=0$, and the discriminant of the cubic polynomial $c(x)$ equals (up to a factor 2)